DataScientest-Studio/dec24_bds_solar_energy/README.md

 - **Renewable Energy Development**: Identifying areas with high solar potential for future development.
 - **Spatial Analysis**: Leveraging geographic information system (GIS) data for advanced spatial modeling and visualization.

+In our approach we focus on creating a binary classification machine learning model which, based on this dataset, predicts the feasibility of solar power plant installations for solar energy.

 The dataset comprises **5,397 rows** and **21 columns** (excluding the `OBJECTID` index column).

 ---